tlkroll/tlkroll.github.io/_posts/2024-12-27-computer-architecture.markdown

 categories: projects
 excerpt: "Logisim project for my Computer Architecture course"
 ---
-This will feature my Logisim project from school where I had to design an ALU.
-However, posting this is turning out to be a bit of a project on its own.
-I want to have an interactive app embedded in this page instead of just screenshots, but that is proving to be quite a challenge.
-I have Logisim running in the browser now, but now I need to figure out a way it can access the project file.
-To be continued...

-{% include logisim.html %}
+For the final project in my Computer Architecture course I had to design an ALU in Logisim.
+This was a great way to learn how logic gates are used in a practical application and how they interact with the binary numbering system.
+Below, I've linked a modified version of Logisim which loads my assignment file and is run from inside the browser, which was a project in itself to create.

+<p><a href="/logisim.html" target="_blank">Load Logisim projects in the browser</a></p>

+<p><a href="https://github.com/tlkroll/logisim" target="_blank">GitHub Repository</a></p>